Highlights of Morocco

 - Travel Insurance

-Ramadan: Please note Ramadan runs from May 15th to June 14, 2018.
+Ramadan: Please note Ramadan runs from April 23 to May 23, 2020.
 During Ramadan, our local guides and drivers choose to work and so we continue to run trips in this period.
 However, it does need to be recognised that the energy levels of our local staff may be a bit lower than usual and that some restaurants may be closed during the day.
 Having said this, Ramadan is a unique time to visit a Muslim country – each evening the streets empty for an hour while everyone breaks their fast, and there’s a feeling of festivity in the air every night.

 Disclaimer: We do our utmost to ensure that information posted on our website is correct at the time of publication, however trip details are subject to change without notice by the suppliers and operators involved.
 We update the information as soon as possible when changes are advised to us, however, we cannot assume responsibility for such changes made by the suppliers and operators.